St. James Street, King's Lynn, Norfolk.

 The main concerns with regard to the proposed development in relation to residential amenity was from the flue and hours of operation.
 The former is now of a height to ensure that emissions will be satisfactorily dispersed and the latter can be suitably conditioned if permission is granted.

-Given the location of the site and the available public car parks the Local Highway Authority raises no objection on the grounds of parking provision or highway safety.
+Given the location of the site and the available public car parks the Local Highway Authority raises no objection on the grounds of parking provision or highways and access.

 The ground-floor element is in the same vulnerability rating as the existing use (Low).
 However the first and second floor elements (residential) are now at a higher risk (More Vulnerable).
 Notwithstanding this, given their height well above predicted flood levels in a flood event (1 m) neither the Environment Agency or Emergency Planning Officer raises an objection to the proposed development but recommend a condition relating to flood warning and evacuation